 Roomlord -Capsule Hotel (Formerly Vee Inn), Tsim Sha Sui, Kowloon.
 This wood panel minimalist capsule hotel hostel is located in the Yau Tsim Mong District.
 Has free wifi and plug charge in

 Transportation in Hong Kong is efficient and timely.
 Options for getting around are: metro, tram, bus and ferry.
 It’s easy to get around via metro and bus.

-Bus: The distinct feature about Hong Kong’s local buses and trams is that they are double-deck.
+The distinct feature about Hong Kong’s local buses and trams is that they are double-deck.
 Passengers will get an overview of the the streets by sitting at the top.
 The bus is laid out as a dynamic network between Hong Kong Island and Kowloon.
 Bus stop kiosks and schedules are plentiful, but are mostly in Chinese.
 Many kiosks list all the main stops on the route and some of them seem to just go the distance of a street and back.
 They make a stop at the end of the route, and you must get off.
 More information on Hong Kong transportation here

-There is a Peak Tram, which will take you to Victoria Peak (for an amazing view of the city).
+There is a Peak Tram (bus #15) which will take you to Victoria Peak (for an amazing view of the city).
 The base is located at Central MTR station.

 Buy an octopus card

 Buy an octopus card at the metro station information booth on the second floor of the airport.
 It can be used on subway, buses, ferries, and trams.You’ll pay $100HKD as a deposit, which will be returned upon return.
 You can add as much money as you want on it.
 You can also pick these up at any metro station information booth.